 - Global coordinate system.
 The optical elements are positioned in a global coordinate system.
 This is convenient for modeling a real synchrotron beamline.
 The coordinates in this system can be directly taken from a CAD library.
 The optical surfaces are defined in their local systems for the user’s convenience.

 - Beam categories. xrt discriminates rays by several categories: good, out, over and dead.
 This distinction simplifies the adjustment of entrance and exit slits.
 An alarm is triggered if the fraction of dead rays exceeds a specified level.

 - Portability. xrt runs on Windows and Unix-like platforms, wherever you can run python.

-- Examples. xrt comes with many examples; see the galleries, the links are at the top bar.
+- Examples. xrt comes with many examples, see the galleries.

 numpy, scipy and matplotlib are required.
 If you use OpenCL for calculations on GPU or CPU, you need AMD/NVIDIA drivers, Intel CPU only OpenCL runtime (these are search key words), pytools and pyopencl.

 The code can run in both Python branches without any modification.